Zhuoyue-Huang/Zhuoyue-Huang.github.io/content/authors/admin/_index.md

 ## About Me

+Hey, I am Zhuoyue!
 I’m a DPhil student in the [EPSRC CDT in Statistics and Machine Learning (StatML)](https://statml.io) at the [University of Oxford](https://www.ox.ac.uk/), where I’m advised by [Tom Rainforth](https://www.robots.ox.ac.uk/~twgr/).
-My work focuses on probabilistic machine learning, with current focus on Bayesian active learning.
+My work focuses on probabilistic machine learning, with current projects on Bayesian active learning.